Blackdeer1524/Dict2Flashcards/README.md

 # [Installation](#structure)
 ## [Windows](#installation)
 1. Install [Python3.11+](https://www.python.org/downloads/) and add it in PATH.
-2. Open downloaded directory with mining.pyw in it.
+2. Open downloaded directory with `main.pyw` in it.
 3. Open command line in this directory
-4. Run \<pip install -r win_requirements.txt> to install required libraries
+4. Run `pip install -r installation/win/requirements.txt` to install required libraries

 ## [Linux](#installation)
 1. Install Python3.11+
-   * sudo apt install python3.11
+   * `sudo apt install python3.11`
 2. Install Tkinter
-   * sudo apt install python3-tk
+   * `sudo apt install python3-tk`
 3. Install PyGObject
-   * sudo apt install python3-gi
+   * `sudo apt install python3-gi`
 4. Install required libraries
-   * pip3 install -r linux_requirements.txt
+   * `pip3 install -r installation/linux/requirements.txt`

 # [Launch](#structure)
-To launch this app, open command line in the directory where mining.pyw is located and run
+To launch this app, open command line in the directory where `main.pyw` is located and run
-* if you are on Windows: python mining.pyw
+* if you are on Windows: `python main.pyw`
-* if you are on Linux: python3 mining.pyw
+* if you are on Linux: `python3 main.pyw`

 # [Hotkeys](#structure)
 ## [Local](#hotkeys)